 Series B in 2010

-SpiderCloud Wireless, Inc. specializes in developing small cell network platforms that enhance cellular coverage, capacity, and smart applications for medium to large enterprises and venues.
-Its flagship product, the Enterprise Radio Access Network (E-RAN) system, comprises a Services Node that can manage over 100 self-organizing small cells, enabling seamless integration of 3G, Wi-Fi, and LTE services.
-This system allows mobile operators to provide extensive coverage and capacity for thousands of connected devices through a single connection to their core network.
-SpiderCloud Wireless aims to address the growing demand for reliable mobile services in enterprise environments by simplifying deployment and network configuration.
-Founded in 2006 and headquartered in Milpitas, California, the company has additional offices in San Diego, New Jersey, Mexico City, and London.
-As of 2017, SpiderCloud operates as a subsidiary of Corning Incorporated.
+SpiderCloud Wireless, Inc. is a developer of small cell network platforms that enable mobile operators to provide enhanced cellular coverage, capacity, and cloud services to medium and large enterprises.
+The company's flagship product, the Enterprise Radio Access Network (E-RAN) system, comprises a Services Node that controls over 100 small cells, supporting technologies such as UMTS, LTE, and Wi-Fi.
+This scalable system architecture allows for rapid deployment through existing Ethernet local area networks, delivering coverage and capacity for up to 10,000 connected devices with a single connection to the mobile operator’s core network.
+Founded in 2006 and originally named Copivia, SpiderCloud Wireless is headquartered in Milpitas, California, with additional offices in New Jersey, Mexico City, and London.
+As of 2017, it operates as a subsidiary of Corning Incorporated.
+The company is led by a team of experienced executives from notable technology firms, reflecting a strong background in the telecommunications industry.

 SpiderCloud Wireless